 The next step is to choose the KPIs you need to track to make sure that you are getting closer to your final target.
 Here are some basic metrics that are important for any email marketing campaign:

 - Bounce rate

 These KPIs can be classified into on-mail and off-mail.
 The first five metrics on the list are on-mail as they are related to users’ actions directly in the email message.
 Off-mail metrics refer to everything that happens further on your website or at any other destination, and, in our case, it’s a conversion rate.

 Now let’s dive deep into each indicator to see why it matters and how to improve it.

 (Emails returned / Emails sent) * 100

-Bounce rate is a number that characterizes how many emails which you’ve sent were not delivered to a subscriber’s inbox.
+Bounce rate is a number that characterizes how many emails that you’ve sent were not delivered to a subscriber’s inbox.
 This can happen for a variety of reasons and usually depends on what caused the bounce.

 Keep your mailing list clean

 Regularly check your mailing list for invalid email addresses to contribute to your good sender reputation.
 Pipedrive once deleted 83,000 inactive emails to clean their mailing list, so you will probably have to erase a big number of subscribers too if you are doing it for the first time.